Impossible Foods CEO Pat Brown says VCs need to ask harder scientific questions

 TC: Why not try “clean meat,” or lab-grown meat from animal cells?

-Brown: The simple answer is because that is one of the stupidest ideas ever expressed.
+PB: The simple answer is because that is one of the stupidest ideas ever expressed.
 First of all, it’s not true you can do a better job that way.
 Because then you buy into, at best, the same limitations that a cow has.
 And it’s economically completely un-scalable.

 If we could grow tissues that were a meaningful replica of animal tissues at an affordable price from stem cells, it would revolutionize medicine.
 Look around you.
 It’s not happening.